bleachevil/Project3/README.md

 We mapped the address to the contribution amounts, as well as the balances.

 The crowdsale function takes in the rate, wallet, and token.
 The timed crowdsale requires an opening time and closing time, which we set as `10 minutes` past the opening time.
 We can also set the goal of the crowdsale to which ever number, and if the goal is not reached, the contributors will have their deposits refunded.
+If the goal is reached, they are locked into the contract.

 The sendViaTransfers function takes in an address.
 If a contributor wishes to redeem, their address is entered into the function.
 When we call the function , the tokens get sent back to the contract.
+Which then get sent to the contributer.

 ### ROSCATOKENCROWDSALEDEVELOPER.SOL